17 Pros and Cons of Owning a German Shepherd Skip to content

 4. Easy to Train

-German Shepherds were the first service dogs in the United States.
-They were also used to help the blind, the deaf, and people who suffer from seizures.
+German Shepherds were the first service dogs used in the United States.
+They went on to assist people who were blind, deaf, or living with seizures.
 Dogs can detect epileptic seizures 45 minutes before they occur.

 German Shepherds Family Dog Breed